 As a result, while a balanced cash budget is delivered each year for operational activities, Council's annual operating result is in deficit.
-This result highlights the financial challenge that Council faces in generating sufficient revenue, to fund on an annual basis, the required level of maintenance and renewal and replacement of the assets it manages on behalf of the community.
-The graph below (Figure 3) shows Council's estimated asset funding shortfall over the next ten years.
+This result highlights the financial challenge that Council faces in generating sufficient revenue to fund on an annual basis, the required level of maintenance and renewal and replacement of the assets it manages on behalf of the community.
+Figure 3 shows Council's estimated asset funding shortfall over the next 10 years.
 Without intervention Council will face a cumulative infrastructure funding gap of \$69M.